-Wrongfully imprisoned man could get $1.55M from Virginia
+Wrongfully Imprisoned Man Could Get $1.55M from Virginia

 A man who spent more than three decades in prison for a crime he didn't commit could be getting $1.55 million from the state of Virginia.
-Harward was released from prison in April 2016 after DNA evidence proved he's innocent of the 1982 killing of Jesse Perron and the rape of his wife in Newport News.
+The Richmond Times-Dispatch reports that a bill to provide compensation to 60-year-old Keith Allen Harward is awaiting Democratic Gov. Terry McAuliffe's signature.

 Add your comments below